MPIBGC-TEE/ComputabilityGraphs/README.md

       cd tests
       ./run_tests.py
       ```
-      If you can run this script successfully, you have a working installation of bgc_md and can run all functions.
+      If you can run this script successfully, you have a working installation of ComputabilityGraphs and can run all functions.

    * Troubleshooting:
       * We noticed that in MacOS, it is necessary to update packages in the conda environment before running the tests successfully.